BawdyAnarchist/quBSD/Future_Development.md

 - networking rework.
 Need to update the IP conventions - both checks and docs

 qb-usbvm
 	- When xterm is closed with ssh connection, the tap1 connect between jail and usbvm should be severed.
 Need a "trap" command
+	- Need to rework usbvm automatic internet with option (due to general net rework)

 All files inside scripts should be made into variable references